Embodied-RAG: General Non-parametric Embodied Memory for Retrieval and Generation

 What is needed to construct non-parametric memory for embodied agent?

 There is no limit to how much a robot might explore and learn, but all of that knowledge needs to be searchable and actionable.
-Within language research, retrieval augmented generation (RAG) has become the workhouse of large-scale non-parameteric knowledge, however existing techniques do not directly transfer to the embodied domain, which is multimodal, data is highly correlated, and perception requires abstraction.
+Within language research, retrieval augmented generation (RAG) has become the workhorse of large-scale non-parametric knowledge; however, existing techniques do not directly transfer to the embodied domain, which is multimodal, where data is highly correlated, and perception requires abstraction.
 To address these challenges, we introduce Embodied-RAG, a framework that enhances the foundational model of an embodied agent with a non-parametric memory system capable of autonomously constructing hierarchical knowledge for both navigation and language generation.
 Embodied-RAG handles a full range of spatial and semantic resolutions across diverse environments and query types, whether for a specific object or a holistic description of ambiance.
 At its core, Embodied-RAG's memory is structured as a semantic forest, storing language descriptions at varying levels of detail.
 This hierarchical organization allows the system to efficiently generate context-sensitive outputs across different robotic platforms.
-We demonstrate that Embodied-RAG effectively bridges RAG to the robotics domain, successfully handling over 200 explanation and navigation queries across 19 environments, highlighting its promise for general-purpose non-parametric system for embodied agents.
+We demonstrate that Embodied-RAG effectively bridges RAG to the robotics domain, successfully handling over 250 explanation and navigation queries across kilometer-level environments, highlighting its promise as a general-purpose non-parametric system for embodied agents.

 Method